 - drizzle Balsamic reduction (bottled), Note 1

-- 1 tablespoon or more, toasted sesame seeds (Note 2 to toast seeds)
+- 1 tablespoon or more, toasted sesame seeds, Note 2

-- optional: 1 tsp lemon zest or a squeeze of lemon juice.
+- optional: 1 teaspoon lemon zest or a squeeze of lemon juice.
+Note 3

-- PREPARE BOK CHOY AND BROCCOLI: Cut 1/2 inch off ends of boy choy.
-Separate stems or cut baby bok choy in half lengthwise.
+- PREPARE BOK CHOY AND BROCCOLI: Cut 1/2 inch/1.27 cm off white bult ends of boy choy.
+Separate stems (or cut baby bok choy in half lengthwise if using regular bok choy).
 Tear off any partial leaves that are wilted or brown.
-Cut stems off broccoli and cut florets in half or into smaller pieces.
+If adding broccoli, cut stems off and cut florets in half or into smaller pieces.

-- MIX WITH SEASONINGS: Line a large pan with foil and spray with oil.
-I use a 17 x 11 inch.
-Bigger is fine too.
-Lay out bok choy and broccoli.
+- MIX WITH SEASONINGS: Lay bok choy and broccoli in a single layer on pan.
 Drizzle with oil.
-Sprinkle with garlic powder, salt and pepper and chili flakes (if using).
+Sprinkle with garlic powder, salt and pepper and red pepper flakes (if using).
 Toss with hands to coat veggies evenly and spread out in single layer.

 - ROAST, DRIZZLE AND SERVE: Roast for 6 minutes or until slightly browning.
 If you prefer more char or caramelization, continue roasting another 4-5 minutes, but vegetables will be softer.
 Remove from oven.
 Transfer to platter.
 Drizzle with balsamic reduction and sprinkle with toasted sesame seeds.
 Garnish with lemon juice or zest if desired.